Bhoots99/Galaxiids/README.md

   2 - Mass Standardization.xlsx shows calculations to mass-standardize SMR, RMR, and MMR calculations for all fish.
 Additional information on this analysis can be found in Supp.
 Fig. 3.

   3 - Growth and MO2 Rates.xlsx contains both SGR and MO2 data for this study.
-Formatted for use with the R Script (Script_03142024) to produce mass-standardized SGR values and generate figures 1 and 3 in the main text as          well as Supp.
-Fig. 2.
+Formatted for use with the R Script (Script_03252024) to produce mass-standardized SGR values and generate figures 1 and 3 in the main text.

   Script_03252024.R is the main R script used for data analysis and figure generation in this study.
 Requires loading in data from 3 - Growth and MO2 Rates.xlsx.

-  Supplementary Materials.docx contains three supplementary figures relevant to this text.
+  Supplementary Materials.docx is out of date, refer to Supplementary Materials_Social and metabolic mediation of growth performance in a temperate estuarine fish.docx for the most recent version.

   Outlier-analysis.pdf shows annotated statistical analyses used to determine which data were outliers for modeling purposes.